indygreg/mozilla-central-legacy/README.txt

   $ ./build.py

 The tool recognizes that you don't have an existing build config and opens a wizard to help you create one.
+Behind the scenes it writes out a config file.
+But, this file is transparent to the user and is managed through build.py.
-The config files are replacements for mozconfig files.
+These config files are replacements for mozconfig files.

 You launch build.py with an action you want to perform.
 Common actions are "configure," "makefiles," or "build."
 When you run an action, the prerequisites